DisnakeDev/disnake/docs/api/channels.rst

 .. class:: ThreadWithMessage

-    A namedtuple which represents a thread and message returned from :meth:`ForumChannel.create_thread`.
+    A :class:`~typing.NamedTuple` which represents a thread and message returned from :meth:`ForumChannel.create_thread`.

     .. attribute:: thread